Definitive Guide to Trading Supply and Demand – Does it work?

-As you can see price went up in this case, this is why we are looking for a Demand Zone.
+As you can see, the price went up in this case, and this is why we are looking for a Demand Zone.

 The base is basically the zone where the market traded sideways before the sharp move.

-The base is important because this is where large players accumulated their orders and created an imbalance between supply and demand.
+The base is important because large players accumulated their orders and created an imbalance between supply and demand.